InventiStudio/portfolio/blog-posts/en/8-why-you-shouldnt-use-moment-js.md

 slug:        why-you-shouldnt-use-moment-js
 tags:        'JAVASCRIPT · MOMENT.JS · DATE · TIME'
 alternate:
-  pl:        to-do
+  pl:        dlaczego-nie-powinienes-używac-moment-js
 cover:       why-you-shouldnt-use-moment-js__cover.jpg
 miniCover:   why-you-shouldnt-use-moment-js__cover--mini.jpg
-date:        2019-03-01
+date:        2019-03-07
-description: ...or, at least, what you should remember when using it. - The most popular JS DateTime library that gave us everything we wanted so much from native Date API.
-If it is much better than native API, why do I tell you not to use it?
+description: ...or, at least, what you should remember when using it.
+The most popular JS DateTime library that gave us everything we wanted so much from native Date API.
+If it is much better than native API, why do we tell you not to use it?
 isProject:   false
 ---